mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0209-other-web-frameworks.markdown

 * The [web micro-framework battle](http://www.slideshare.net/r1chardj0n3s/web-microframework-battle/)
   presentation goes over Bottle, Flask, and many other lesser known Python web frameworks.

+## Other frameworks learning checklist
+<i class="fa fa-check-square-o"></i>
+Read through the web frameworks listed above and check out their project websites.

+<i class="fa fa-check-square-o"></i>
+It's useful to know what other web frameworks exist besides Django and Flask.
+However, when you're just starting to learn to program there are significantly more tutorials and resources for [Django](/django.html) and [Flask](/flask.html) on the web.
+My recommendation is to start with one of those two frameworks then expand your knowledge from there.

 ### What do you need to learn next?